 English Homeschool Classes

 During this series of homeschool English classes, students progress through learning about grammar from start to finish.
-We also learn about how to write.
+We also learn how to write.
 By the time they’ve completed English IV, they are pretty accomplished in writing, research, and character analysis.

 We teach using Latin and Greek stems.
 It’s more than just reading a list of words and memorizing the definitions for random words.
 What we do is we learn pieces of words.
 For instance, did you know that the stem “ortho” means straight?
 So, whether you’re talking about an orthopedic doctor straightening the bones or talking about an orthodontist straightening the teeth — based on knowing the definition for that stem — students know what they’re going to be dealing with for those words.